mfaulise/consulting/content/resume.md

 I was hired as part of the Forge team and was responsible for building, maintaining, and monitoring tools and services.
 - Python Development
-- Build and congure Kubernetes/Helm Deployments
+- Build and configure Kubernetes/Helm Deployments
 - Terraform modications
 - Participate in on-call rotation